-The key to great-tasting wild game in the Summer is taking care of it before it hits the freezer.
+The key to great-tasting wild game in the warmer months is taking care of it before it hits the freezer.
 One of the biggest mistakes of sportsman in the field is not taking care of their game after the harvest.
 Not only does it increase the ‘gaminess’ in the flavor of the meat, it could cause serious contamination, which could lead to sickness, even death.

 There are a couple of basics for after the harvest.
-Hang the deer to drain blood and cool to 50 degrees F within six hours of harvest.
+Hang the deer to drain blood and cool to 50 degrees Fahrenheit within six hours of harvest.
 Freezing the venison more quickly will result in tougher meat.
-You won’t need to hang or age the venison longer, however if you store it at 34–40 degrees F for up to eight days, taste and tenderness will be improved.
+You won’t need to hang or age the venison longer, however if you store it at 34–40 degrees Fahrenheit for up to eight days, taste and tenderness will be improved.

 Venison roast starts with proper butchering